 OneDrive’s support is also good, but you have to jump through hoops to get a human on the line.
 The Microsoft website connects you with either a chatbot or a general support phone number that’s used for all Microsoft 365 products.
 Your best shot for quick assistance with OneDrive specifically is to check the community forum to see if someone has already had a similar problem to yours.

 IDrive vs OneDrive: Pricing and plans

 IDrive and OneDrive each have very competitive pricing options, particularly for individual users.
 Both platforms start you out with 5 GB of storage space for free.
-After that, IDrive offers 5 TB for $69.50 per year or 10 TB for $99.50 per year.
-You also get 25% off your first year.
+After that, IDrive offers 10 TB for $79.50 per year – but this is reduced by 95%, to just $3.98 for your first year.